201 Elizabeth Street

 Sydney: (02) 9261 4555

-1. Be truthful to the court.
 Most Magistrates are very experienced and will normally see through made up excuses.
 You are more likely to get a better result by saying less than making up a story and being caught out lying.
+This is particularly true in relation to drug matters.

-3. Knowing what not to say is almost as important as what you say.
 It is difficult to instruct you what not to say.
-But you should not exaggerate your story as to why you were drink driving or refer to penalties that friends may have received for similar offences.
+But you should not exaggerate your story as to why you had the drugs or refer to penalties that friends may have received for similar offences.

-8. Hand up well drafted character references.
 These references should paint a picture of your character.
 The person writing the reference should give examples of good things you have done.
-If in the past you have taken steps to stop others drink driving this should be mentioned.

 Let me give you an example of what could be included in a reference to bring your character to life: